OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 - **`name`** [string]
   - working title of the part
 - `image` [file-path]
-  - relative or absolute path to one (!) representative image of the OSH module
+  - repo-relative path or URL to one (!) representative image of the OSH module
 - `tsdc` [TsDC-ID]
   - identifier of the applying Technology-specific Documentation Criteria (TsDC) according to DIN SPEC 3105-1